SickProdigy/TubeArchivist-Scripts/README.md

    - Insert the cleaned title into the sidecar JSON.

 6. `insert-date-into-json.bash`
-   - Insert the date (if available) into the sidecar JSON.
+   - Insert the date from filename (if available) into the sidecar JSON.

 ---

 ## Notes and tips
 - Scripts do not process subdirectories.
 Run at the directory root for each archive.
 - Always test on a copy or run a subset first to confirm behavior.
 - If filenames contain unusual characters, run a quick grep for non-ASCII prior to processing.
 - Modify scripts to add dry-run mode if you want safer previews.
 - ElasticSearch Common Commands for updates: [ElasticSearch Common Commands](ElasticSearch-Common-Commands.md)